venfriti/MusicStore/README.md

 Android project that stores music lists built using MVVM and LiveData Lifecycle classes.

 # Prerequisites
+To build this project, you require:
-Android Studio
+* Android Studio
-Kotlin 1.7.0
+* Kotlin 1.7.0
-Android Gradle Plugin 7.2.1
+* Android Gradle Plugin 7.2.1

 # Screenshots
 <p align="center">